 Another model that has recently come into focus in the FinTech sector is the peer-to-peer model.
 Here, the platform users are able to get loan support from others in the platform or from the company behind the platform.
 Some examples of these can be seen in names like Zopa, Lendable, etc.

-6. Virtual currency-driven platforms
+6. Virtual Currency-Driven Platforms

-For a business, virtual currency comes with a range of models – cryptocurrency development, crypto exchange, metaverse focused cryptocurrency, etc.
+Cryptocurrency is tomorrow’s fiat currency.
+This is the general consensus people share whenever cryptocurrency is mentioned.
+For a business, virtual currency comes with various models – cryptocurrency development, crypto exchange, metaverse-focused cryptocurrency, etc.

-1. Secure authentication
+1. Secure Authentication

 When properly integrated with the right APIs, your users would be able to checkout, find the nearest bank location, track the money they have across different accounts, etc.